Frequently Asked Questions

 Q: Will the university pick me up at the airport?

-A: Yes, if you arrive during the LJMU arrivals weekend - 24th - 26th May 2013.
-You must also have advised us of your travel details by 3rd May 2013 on the LJMU proforma.
-Please be advised that if you arrive outside of this period or at any other UK airport, then you will have to make your own way to Liverpool.
+A: Yes, if you arrive during the LJMU arrivals weekend 23rd -25th May 2014 into Manchester Airport.
+You must also have advised us of your travel details by 7th May 2014 on the LJMU proforma.
+Please be advised that if you arrive outside of this period or at any other UK airport you will have to make your own way to Liverpool.

 Q: What if I'm making my own way to Liverpool?